-Hand dye napkins with a home-grown colour palette – Caroline South shows us how.
+The fab Caroline South shows us how you can make your own DIY napkins.
+And the best part?
+They’re naturally dyed using a home-grown colour palette.
 Follow her basic guide, then experiment with different dye materials to create a set of inexpensive, eco-friendly linen.

 Be it vegetables fresh from the earth, flowers picked on a countryside stroll, or spices from a kitchen cupboard, nature is full of produce that can be used to create the most beautiful dyes.
 As they don’t rely on chemicals, using natural ingredients to colour fabric results in the prettiest soft, muted shades.
 And, by trying this artisanal technique, you’ll be following an age-old tradition, used for thousands of years.